shunterjs/styleguide/README.md

 #### components, componentStart, componentEnd, placeholderText
 These deal with marking up components and the data that goes with them.
 This is covered in the section [Adding Components](#adding-components).

-#### css
+#### applicationCSS
-This is the name of your CSS file without the extension or the fingerprint. e.g for the file `main-7ea4e129e237c230ca7de77c1b47d2f4.css` you would use `main`.
+This is the name of your application CSS file without the extension or the fingerprint. e.g for the file `main-7ea4e129e237c230ca7de77c1b47d2f4.css` you would use `main`.
 This is used to generate information about your stylesheet, and also in the display of your components.

 ### Optional Configuration Options